 Revealing the File Extension of your HTML Webpage:

-You may still have problems with the extension because MS window operating system by default hides the file extensions for some known file extensions.
+You may still face problems with the extension because Microsoft Windows operating system by default hides the file extensions for some known file extensions.
 Let’s reveal the extension of your HTML webpage file.

 First go to my computer > organize > Folder and search optios > view tab > uncheck the option: Hide extension for known file types (follow the image).
 Now you will be able to check the extension for your file.
 If it is still a .txt file then change it to .htm and save it.